One of the easiest palms to grow in a variety of climate types would have to be the Chinese Fan palm.

 Folks in areas such as Michigan and Illinois are having success using this as a way to grow the Chinese Fan palm in their garden.

-This is an ideal method for anyone that doesn’t mind having a small palm as an understory beneath taller trees.
+This is an ideal method for anyone who doesn’t mind having a small palm as an understory beneath taller trees.

 Who Are Chinese Fan Palms For?